 Practicing good oral hygiene is crucial for your teeth and health.
 Maintaining a good oral care routine is not difficult, it only involves brushing your teeth twice a day, rinsing your mouth with mouthwash, flossing regularly and visiting your dentist for oral exams and professional cleaning.

 If you do not develop these habits, you are at risk for gum disease, tooth decay, tooth loss and other health problems like heart disease, strokes, and even dementia.
+Let’s deep dive into the question and see if you can really replace flossing with antiseptic mouthwash.

 The Case For Flossing